AurelianTactics/OpenTactics/docs/docs.md

 Need a better vision for this.
 I don't believe there is a code file for this

-[1.20] PlayerUnitObjectText
-When action effects happen, shows text above the PlayerUnitObject (ie 50 points of damage) Based on a different package stand in for now until a longer term version can be done to update the animation, need to go into the demo scene (not sure which one) and mess with the animator attached to the object
-The animations show the different effect types
-I believe this code connects with PlayerManager.cs for usage and calling of the text

-[1.16d] WalkAroundActionObject.cs
-Assets/Scripts/WalkAround/WalkAroundActionObject.cs
-/// object for PlayerUnit actions in WalkAround mode
-/// held in a queue in PlayerManager, which sorts through them for various turns
-/// In WalkAround mode not set turn orders.
-PlayerManager has a queue, as actions are decided they are coded as CombatTurns,
-/// then changed into WalkAroundActionObjects and added to the queue

-[1.16e] WalkAroundManager.cs DEPRECATED
-Assets/Scripts/WalkAround/WalkAroundManager.cs

-[1.16f] WalkAroundActionObject.cs
-Assets/Scripts/WalkAround/WalkAroundMapGenerator.cs
-/// Unclear where this is called from or if this is still used
-/// Generates a map based on a string
-/// In WA mode can move from map to map. this helps generate the map

-[9.1] Misc
-Assets/Scripts/Misc/Demo.cs
-Misc file showing outline of how state behavior works Not implementing anywhere but useful for understanding things at a high level

-[9.2] Enums
-Collection of enums. enum is a special "class" that represents a group of constants.

-Assets/Scripts/Enums/*
-	[9.2a] Alliances.cs
-		PlayerUnit relationship status with another PlayerUnit.
-Ie allied, hostile, etc.
-	[9.2b] Directions.cs
-		Directions a PlayerUnit can face N,E,S,W
-	[9.2c] Drivers.cs
-		How a PlayerUnit has its active turn selected.
-Ie player input, AI, etc.
-	[9.2d] EquipSlots.cs
-		Slots equipment can be equipped on a PlayerUnit [9.2e] Facings.cs
-		Way a PlayerUnit can face another PlayerUnit/other type of object.
-Front, Side, Back [9.2f] Locomotions.cs
-		When a PlayerUnit moves, ways the PU can move across the map.
-Ie walk, fly, teleport.
-	[9.2g] Phases.cs
-		Phases GameLoop.cs can be in
-	[9.2h] StatTypes.cs
-		Not implemented
-	[9.2i] Targets.cs
-		When using an ability, the target types (self, ally, target etc) [9.2j] Teams.cs
-		Not implemented
-	[9.2k] WalkAroundInput.cs
-		WA mode, different types of inputs that can be done for a PlayerUnit turn

-Below is 12/21/22 chromebook version mixed with new files

-[1.0] Scripts
-[1.1] Main Menu
-[1.1a] UIMainMenu.cs
-[1.2] Builders
-[1.2a] Builder preface
-[1.2b] Ability Builder
-[1.2c] Campaign Builder
-[1.2d] Character Builder
-[1.2e] Class Builder
-[1.2f] ItemBuilder
-[1.2g] MapBuilder
-[1.2h] StoryBuilder
-[1.2i] GameRuleBuilder
-[1.2j] VersionBuilder
-[1.6] Combat
-[1.6a] CombatState.cs
-[1.6b] InputController.cs
-[1.6c] CombatUITarget.cs
-[1.6d] CombatTurn.cs
-[1.6e] Tile.cs
-[1.6f] PlayerManager.cs
-[1.6f1] PlayerManager.cs WA map generation
-[1.6g] CombatComputerPlayer.cs (and dumb AI in general) [1.6h] CombatCommandSelectionState.cs
-[1.7] CustomGame
-[1.8] Cut Scene
-[1.11] MultiplayerMenu
-[1.13] StoryMode
-[1.14] StoryParty
-[1.15] StoryShop
-[1.16] WalkAround
-[1.16a] WalkAroundMainState.cs
-[1.16b] DEPRECATED WalkAroundPlayerState.cs, WalkAroundAbilitySelectState.cs, WalkAroundCommandSelectionState.cs, WalkAroundConfirmAbilityTargetState.cs, WalkAroundMoveTargetState.cs, WalkAroundTargetAbilityState.cs
-[1.16c] WalkAroundInitState.cs
-[1.17] Prefabs
-[1.17a] Tile Prefabs
-[1.18] RL
-[1.18a] GridworldTacticsArea.cs
-[1.18b] GridworldTacticsAgent.cs
-[1.18c] DuelRLArea.cs
-[1.18c] DuelRLAgent.cs
-[1.19] Multiscript concepts
-[1.19a] Ending Combat
-[1.20] Combat Text

-[8.0] ScriptableObjects
-	[8.0a] ScriptableObjectUtility
-	[8.0b] AbilityData.cs
-	[8.0c] ConversationData
-	[8.0d] ItemData
-	[8.0e] SpellNameData

-[9.0] Code Improvements
-Unify the menu codes so not a bunch of one off code for each menu

-[1.1] MainMenu
-Top menu to navigate between scenes
-Can launch game modes from here
-Can launch builders from here (item builder, ability builder map builder etc) Simple canvas with buttons with On click functionality Scripts

-[1.1a] UIMainMenu.cs
-Scripts/Common/UIMainMenu.cs
-Handles OnClick button functions
-Launches game modes and builders

 [1.6] Combat

 [1.6a] CombatState.cs